Mutiny on Lurongyu 2682: Legal proceedings

 All eleven surviving crewmembers were detained by police when they returned to Shidao on 12 August 2011.
-They initially followed Liu Guiduo's instructions, denied any killing, and blamed the deaths on Bao De and his friends.
+They initially followed Liu Guiduo's instructions, denied any killing, and blamed the deaths on Baodegejirihu and his friends.
 Later, all except Liu Guiduo confessed.

 On 19 March 2013, a court in Weihai City, Shandong Province, announced the sentence of the eleven convicted, as follows: